 Samples from other family members can aid in the interpretation of the results from the individual with health concerns (e.g., samples from parents along with an individual's sample).
 The report for the individual with the health concerns might indicate if a genetic variant was inherited from one or both parents.
+This report might also include the parental inheritance of medically actionable genetic variants, if this optional test is selected in the consent form for the individual with the health concerns.
 Reports are typically not issued for family members whose samples were used for this purpose.